Azure/bicep-types-az/generated/eventhub/microsoft.eventhub/2021-11-01/types.md

 ### Properties
 * **captureDescription**: [CaptureDescription](#capturedescription): Properties of capture description
 * **createdAt**: string (ReadOnly): Exact time the Event Hub was created.
-* **messageRetentionInDays**: int: Number of days to retain the events for this Event Hub, value should be 1 to 7 days
+* **messageRetentionInDays**: int {minValue: 1}: Number of days to retain the events for this Event Hub, value should be 1 to 7 days
-* **partitionCount**: int: Number of partitions created for the Event Hub, allowed values are from 1 to 32 partitions.
+* **partitionCount**: int {minValue: 1}: Number of partitions created for the Event Hub, allowed values are from 1 to 32 partitions.
 * **partitionIds**: string[] (ReadOnly): Current number of shards on the Event Hub.
 * **status**: 'Active' | 'Creating' | 'Deleting' | 'Disabled' | 'ReceiveDisabled' | 'Renaming' | 'Restoring' | 'SendDisabled' | 'Unknown': Enumerates the possible values for the status of the Event Hub.
 * **updatedAt**: string (ReadOnly): The exact time the message was updated.